VeryGary/SQL/README.md

 # SQL

 This repository contains two folders:
-**SQL_Projects**, which includes real-world SQL projects with schemas, data, and queries; and **SQL_Basics**, a collection of scripts organized to cover SQL basics to advanced concepts, serving as a teaching resource or quick reference.
+**SQL_projects**, which includes real-world SQL projects with schemas, data, and queries; and **SQL_basics**, a collection of scripts organized to cover SQL basics to advanced concepts, serving as a teaching resource or quick reference.

 **Note:** This is a work in progress as I am still adding more and theres a placeholder file in the projects folder just so I can have the folder exist on Github ahead of time.